-Generally, a STORAGE volume is used when creating a permanent dataset and no volume is specified, although the exact details involved can be a little more complex.
+&lt;sup>10 Generally, a STORAGE volume is used when creating a permanent dataset and no volume is specified, although the exact details involved can be a little more complex.

-You can look for data sets with names such as SYS1.ADCD.DMPnnnnn and delete them (assuming you are not working on a problem that involves these dumps).
+&lt;sup>11 You can look for data sets with names such as SYS1.ADCD.DMPnnnnn and delete them (assuming you are not working on a problem that involves these dumps).
 The exact data set name pattern for SVC dumps is set in the appropriate COMMNDxx member in PARMLIB.

-12.7 Stand-alone z/OS dump
+12.10 Stand-alone z/OS dump